sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

   contains more than one question.
 Each custom JavaScript problem must be in its own component.

-An example of a problem component with a text input question and a numerical input question follows.
+An example of a problem component that includes a text input question and a numerical input question follows.
 In the simple editor, the problem has the following Markdown formatting.

 ::

   >>Who invented the Caesar salad?||Be sure to check your spelling.<< = Caesar Cardini
+  [explanation]
+  Caesar Cardini is credited with inventing this salad and received a U.S. trademark for his salad dressing recipe.
+  [explanation]
   ---
   >>In what year?<<
   = 1924
+  [explanation]
+  Cardini invented the dish at his restaurant on 4 July 1924 after the rush of holiday business left the kitchen with fewer supplies than usual.
+  [explanation]

-That is, you include three hyphen characters (---) to separate the problems.
+That is, you include three hyphen characters (``---``) on a new line to separate the problems.

 In the advanced editor, the problem has the following OLX markup.